 We haves a strict ‘no plastic policy’ and we have been selling our coffees in what we like to call “premium brown bags” for over 25 years.
 (And we operate almost 100% plastic-free ... packaging always being an area for improvement)

 Our "premium brown bags" are composed of 100% natural materials: post-consumer kraft paper, PLA (corn-based) lining, and a tin-tie.
 To recycle: Remove the tin-tie and recycle the bag.

 A label/seal is required to ensure our coffees are fresh, traceable, and free from tampering.
-Our standard Merchants’ label/seal is composed of paper and adhesive, and can be recycled along with the bag.
+Our standard Merchants’ label/seal is composed of paper, adhesive, and ink; and can be recycled along with the bag.